AndreaFalanti/popnas/README.md

 ```

 ### GPU support
-To use a GPU locally, you must satisfy Tensorflow GPU hardware and software requirements.
+To enable GPU computations locally, you must satisfy Tensorflow GPU hardware and software requirements.
-Follow https://www.tensorflow.org/install/gpu instructions to setup your device, make sure
+Follow https://www.tensorflow.org/install/gpu instructions to set up your device.
+Make sure
-to install the correct versions of CUDA and CUDNN for Tensorflow 2.7 (see https://www.tensorflow.org/install/source#linux).
+to install the exact versions of CUDA and CUDNN for Tensorflow 2.7 (see https://www.tensorflow.org/install/source#linux).

 ## Build Docker container
 In _docker_ folder it's provided a dockerfile to extend an official Tensorflow container with project required pip packages